rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 ### Signing Agreements

-While editting your profile, there is an "Agreements" tab with all of the current agreements for Rocky.
+While editing your profile, there is an "Agreements" tab with all of the current agreements for Rocky.
 It is highly recommended that the following is reviewed and signed: